 There are many ways to eat kimchi.
 Some people enjoy eating it by itself and others with rice and meat.
 I’ve even heard of people making sandwiches using kimchi as the filling.
 Bottom line is there is no right or wrong way to eat kimchi.
 Discover what you like best and enjoy it that way. 🙂

-- 2 heads of Napa cabbage (medium sized cabbages are best)
+- 2 heads of medium-sized Napa cabbage

 - 2 tablespoons sea salt

 - 6 – 8 tablespoons coarse ground Korean red pepper

 - 1 1/2 bunches of scallions, cut into 1.5-inch pieces